mjosaarinen/lwaes_isa/README.md

 specified in [aes_enc.h](aes_enc.h) (AES-128/192/256 encryption),
 [aes_dec.h](aes_dec.h) (AES-128/192/256 decryption) and
 [sm4_encdec.h](sm4_encdec.h) (SM4-128 encryption and decryption).
-The API is split in pieces since AES and SM4 are independent and some designers may additionally save space by not implementing AES inverse.
+The API is split in pieces since AES and SM4 are independent of each other and some designers may additionally want to save space by not implementing inverse AES (not required for decryption in may modes).

 ### Technical Details